This post may contain affiliate links. Please read our disclosure policy.

 This Salisbury Steak is made with simple pantry staples and fresh ingredients that pack in flavor.
 The beef patties arejuicy and well-seasoned, and the savory gravy is full of mushrooms and onions; the ultimate comfort combo.

-• Ground Beef: Lean ground beef (90%) forms the base of the patties, keeping them hearty and satisfying without being greasy.
+• Ground Beef: Lean ground beef (90%) forms the base of the patties, keeping them hearty and satisfying without being greasy, the same way it does in this savory beef mince and cabbage skillet.

 • Breadcrumbs: Help bind the patties together while adding texture and soaking up flavor from the seasonings.